TutteInstitute/temporal-mapper/README.md

 Though things broadly work now, the edge cases have not been throughly tested.

-Direct questions to Kaleb D. Ruscitti; (kaleb.ruscitti@uwaterloo.ca).
+Direct questions to Kaleb D. Ruscitti: kaleb.ruscitti at uwaterloo.ca .

 Complete documentation is under construction on [Read The Docs]( https://temporal-mapper.readthedocs.io/en/latest/).